-The McGill Ocular Genetics Laboratory (MOGL) is under the Direction of Robert K. Koenekoop MD PhD and is a CIHR, NIH and FFB-Canada (www.FFB.ca and http://www.ffb.ca/research/past_research/2011_2012.html) funded molecular genetics laboratory with the goals of finding and understanding new retinal genes for human blindness caused by hereditary photoreceptor degenerations such as Retinitis Pigmentosa (RP) and Leber congenital amaurosis (LCA)(see www.orpha.net and http://www.orpha.net/consor/cgi-bin/index.php?lng=EN).
+The McGill Ocular Genetics Laboratory (MOGL), under the direction of Robert K. Koenekoop MD PhD, is a CIHR, NIH and FFB-Canada (www.FFB.ca and http://www.ffb.ca/research/past_research/2011_2012.html) funded molecular genetics laboratory with the goal of finding and understanding new retinal genes for human blindness caused by hereditary photoreceptor degenerations such as Retinitis Pigmentosa (RP) and Leber congenital amaurosis (LCA)(see www.orpha.net and http://www.orpha.net/consor/cgi-bin/index.php?lng=EN).

 The MOGL is highly integrated with the weekly Retinitis Pigmentosa clinic at the MCH, where 300+ RP patients are seen, tested, counselled and studied per year.
 The goals of the lab and clinic are to provide genotypes for the RP patients and thereby improving diagnosis, prognosis and genetic counselling, while preparing patients for current and upcoming gene specific treatment trials (see www.clinicaltrials.gov).
 Once patients have been tested for all known genes and genotypes, about 50% of RP and 70% of LCA patients are genetically settled.
 Those that are not settled become research patients and we utilize modern genetic techniques such as Whole Exome Sequencing and Capture, next generation sequencing, SNP and RetNet chip analyses to discover new genes.